nikita2206/symfony-request-converter/README.md

 All root-request classes will need to be marked with the `RequestConverter\Annotation\Request` annotation.
-And every member of said request class can be marked with the `RequestConverter\Annotation\Type` annotation in order to force it to be corced to said type, below is the reference on all possible types.
+And every member of said request class can be marked with the `RequestConverter\Annotation\Type` annotation in order to force it to be coerced to said type, below is the reference on all possible types.
 Also you can mark them with the `RequestConverter\Annotation\Optional` annotation - otherwise if they are not present in the request payload you'll be getting errors.

 #### Type annotation

 There are several types you can use, those are: int, bool, float, string, array, map and or a class name.
+If the incoming data is not of the right type, we will try to coerce it if possible, here's a list of possible types and their coercion compatibility with others.

 ###### Int type